Bavarians

 - Celebrations Joyful Traditions

-- Oktoberfest is the most famous Bavarian celebration, attracting millions worldwide.
-Other joyful traditions include Christmas markets and local harvest festivals.
+- Oktoberfest is the most famous Bavarian celebration, attracting millions of visitors annually.

 - Cultural Calendar And Holidays